 - 1 teaspoon fresh lemon juice

-- Heat a very large skillet (10 to 12-inch, depending on size of fillets) over medium heat for one minute.
+- Heat a very large skillet (10 to 12-inches, depending on size of fillets) over medium heat for one minute.
 Add the oil and swirl the pan to coat evenly.
-Add the shallot and garlic and sauté for 30 seconds.
+Add shallot and garlic; sauté for 30 seconds.

 - Add the wine, salt and pepper.
 Return the pan to medium-high heat until it begins to simmer.
 Cover pan tightly and reduce heat to low; liquid should simmer, not boil.
 Cook 2 minutes.
 Turn off heat and let seafood rest in liquid for 5 minutes.